Research offers hope for a better future.

 - Prevention of Post-ERCP Pancreatitis.

 The Familial Pancreatic Cancer Program (FPCP) was established in June of 2016 for the purpose of:

 - Furthering our understanding of the causes of pancreatic cancer

 - Evaluating the contribution of genetic factors and

 - Providing high-risk populations with early detection services

-The FPCP aims to determine the benefit of currently available screening methods and is actively involved in the development of an investigational pancreatic cancer screening protocol.
+The FPCP aims to determine the benefit of currently available screening methods and participates in international research studies in this area.

 If you have questions about the Hereditary Cancer Program, please contact:

 Toll-Free in BC: 1.800.663.3333, local 672325